 Applicants for Colorado registered nursing licenses are required to submit to a criminal background check and could be disqualified for past crimes.
 And if licensed nurses ever pick up a Colorado felony conviction, they could be stripped of their license temporarily or permanently.

-Licensed nurses who get a felony conviction are obligated to self-report to the licensing board within 45 days of the conviction.
+Licensed nurses who get a any conviction are obligated to self-report to the licensing board within 30 days of the conviction.
 But they can request an administrative hearing where they (and their attorney) can fight any disciplinary measures and argue why they should keep their license.

 Nurses with suspended or revoked licenses are cautioned not to continue practicing nursing.
 A first-time offense of unauthorized nursing is a Colorado misdemeanor, carrying: